 |Mammut Barryvox S||70-100|

 The most recent recommendation from the American Institute for Avalanche Research and Education (AIARE) is 30 meters without reference to any particular combination of beacons.
 This is shorter than even the shortest of all of the published search strip widths for any current beacons, but it accounts for perpendicular alignment, older digital beacons with shorter search ranges, and our inability to accurately estimate distances.
-I think 30 meters (100 feet) is an appropriate distance (and even shorter for Tracker transceivers).
+I think "no more than 100 feet" is an appropriate distance (and even shorter for Tracker transceivers).

 These two drills will improve your search strip width knowhow.
 You'll first want to decide what search strip width you plan to use.
 If you're unsure, choose 30 meters.